pydata/pydata-cookbook/papers/scipy/scipy.rst

-The SOS format for an IIR filter is more numerically stable than the transfer function format, so it should be preferred when using filters with orders beyond, say, 7 or 8.
+The SOS format for an IIR filter is more numerically stable than the transfer function format, so it should be preferred when using filters with orders beyond, say, 7 or 8, or when the bandwidth of the passband of a filter is sufficiently small.
+(Unfortunately, we don't have a precise specification for what "sufficiently small" is.)

 A disadvantage of the SOS format is that the function ``sosfilt`` (at least at the time of this writing) applies an SOS filter by making multiple passes over the data, once for each second order section.
-Some tests with, for example, an order 8 filter show that ``sosfilt(sos, x)`` can require more than twice the time of ``lfilter(b, a, x)``.
+Some tests with an order 8 filter show that ``sosfilt(sos, x)`` can require more than twice the time of ``lfilter(b, a, x)``.